-The Artist 15.6 Pro comes with 8 extra pen-nibs whereas the with Cintiq 16 you just get 3 extra nibs.
+The Artist 15.6 Pro comes with 8 extra pen-nibs whereas with Cintiq 16 you only get 3 extra nibs.

 There are a total of eight shortcut buttons in the artist 15.6 Pro.
 The buttons have different patterns to identify them without looking.
 On pressing – they have a satisfying click with good feedback.

 Along with the shortcut buttons, the Artist 15.6 Pro has a red circular roller.

 The roller is very handy and performs tasks such as zoom, rotate, pan, scroll, and change the size of brushe and eraser.
 To know more about the Xp pen artist 15.6 Pro check out the full review.